jmont2307/PeakShare/README.md

 # PeakShare

-PeakShare is a mobile application for skiers and snowboarders to share their mountain experiences.
+PeakShare is a web and mobile application for skiers and snowboarders to share their mountain experiences.
 Think of it as Instagram and Twitter specifically designed for winter sports enthusiasts.

 ## Features